svamp3717/cwr_assault_planner/README.md

 - **Environment controls:** selectable start time and weather presets.
 - **Debug option:** optional diagnostics and reinforcement transport markers for testing.
 - **Everon location pool:** imported settlement, military, landmark, harbour, industrial, and unnamed-area markers are used by the objective, patrol, rescue, traffic, and recovery systems as appropriate.
-- **CWA-era scripting:** the mission intentionally stays with OFP/CWA-compatible SQS/SQF behavior rather than relying on later ArmA commands.

 ## Installing the mission

 1. Download or clone the repository.
-2. Extract `assault_planner_v203_no_intro_outro_test.eden.zip`.
+2. Extract `cwr_assault_planner_v203.eden.zip`.
-3. Copy the extracted `assault_planner_v203_no_intro_outro_test.eden` folder into your CWA/OFP user `missions` folder for editor/single-player use, or into the appropriate `MPMissions` workflow for multiplayer use.
+3. Copy the extracted `cwr_assault_planner_v203.eden` folder into your CWA/OFP user `missions` folder for editor/single-player use, or into the appropriate `MPMissions` workflow for multiplayer use.
 4. Start the game with the required mods enabled.
 5. Load the mission on Everon.

-## Notes

-This is the **v203 no-intro/outro test build** from the supplied archive.
-The project contains extensive changelog and validation files documenting the mission's development history and compatibility work.

-The mission has been structured around Cold War Assault / OFP-era scripting constraints.
-As with any mission from this engine generation, final behavior should be verified in the actual game, because the CWA AI occasionally interprets a waypoint as a philosophical suggestion.